Hridai/Automating_Outlook/README.md

 runOlScript has 6 function arguments:
 1. outdest - the path to the folder you wish to save the attachments or email bodies
 2. filefmt - the file format you would **only** like to save.
 Helpful if you only want to save the .csv files across many e-mails
-3. olreadfolder - the name of the outlook folder which has the e-mails you wish to process
+3. olreadfolder - the name of the outlook folder which has the e-mails you wish to process (must be a uniquely named folder!)
-4. olprocessedfolder - the name of the subfolder you wish you move these sucessfully processed e-mails to
+4. olprocessedfolder - the name of the subfolder you wish you move these sucessfully processed e-mails to (must be a uniquely named folder!)
 5. guiEntry - True if called from a GUI.
 False if called from a cmd prompt
 6. proc - Name of the process being run "olatt" is save attachments only, "olbody" will save the text found in the body of the emails as a .csv each with a datestamp